ppapasaikas/SANJUAN/README.txt

          by SANJUAN.
 3. perllib: contains two Perl modules (Text and Statistics) which are used internally by SANJUAN.
-4. db: contains annotations information for the annotation of alternative splicing events used internally by SANJUAN.
+4. db: contains annotations data for the annotation of alternative splicing events used internally by SANJUAN.
-5. indexes: must contain bowtie2 and tophat2 indexes as
+5. mapping_indexes: contains bowtie2 and tophat2 indexes as
          well as GTF gene annotations.
 These indexes and files are used only by the pre-processing and mapping routine of SANJUAN.

-IMPORTANT: you have to install indexes by yourself After checking-out or downloading and un-compressing SANJUAN, the folder indexes is empty.
+IMPORTANT: contents of the db folder is necessary for the splicing analysis.
+Adding genomes / species will populate this folder with data.
+See section ADDING GENOMES / SPECIES for installation details.

+IMPORTANT: contents of the indexes folder are used by the pre-processing routines of SANJUAN (essentially mapping).
 If the user wants to use the pre-processing routine of SANJUAN, the user needs to create the necessary indexes.
-See section INSTALLING INDEXES for details.
+See section ADDING MAPPING INDEXES for details.
+These indexes are unnecessary if you want to do splicing analysis only.
+Because these indexes take much space and are unnecessary for the splicing analysis, they are not part of SANJUAN.

 If necessary make the file sanjuan.pl in the bin directory executable with

-> chmod 700 sanjuan.pl
+> chmod 770 sanjuan.pl

 Now you can run sanjuan through its full path